myclarity/myclarity.github.io/terms-of-use.md

 ## Applicable Law and Jurisdiction

-If a dispute arises between you and SmartDate, our goal is to provide you with a neutral and cost-effective means of resolving the issue quickly.
+If a dispute arises between you and Clarity, our goal is to provide you with a neutral and cost-effective means of resolving the issue quickly.
 In the event of a dispute, we encourage you to contact us first to resolve your problem directly with us.
 You may contact us regarding any complaints or disputes in the “Contact us” section below in these Terms.

 These Terms of Use shall be construed in accordance with and governed by the laws of the United States and the State of California, without reference to their rules regarding conflicts of law.